FlailingFog/flailingfog.github.io/index.md

 The last known working configuration for **Koikatsu Sunshine** as of writing this text is HF Patch for KKS v1.17, Koikatsu Sunshine 1.1.4, Blender 4.2.0, KKBP Importer 7.0.0, KKBP Exporter v4.30, mmd_tools 4.2.2*

 1. Install the <a style="font-weight:bold" href="https://github.com/ManlyMarco/KK-HF_Patch"> HF Patch for Koikatsu</a>, or the <a style="font-weight:bold" href="https://github.com/ManlyMarco/KKS-HF_Patch"> HF Patch for Koikatsu Sunshine</a>.
-**Pre-modded repacks will not work** unless you update your plugins with KKManager or install the HF patch
+**Pre-modded repacks will not work** unless you update with the repack's auto-updater or install the HF patch.
+[Click here for more details.](https://github.com/FlailingFog/KK-Blender-Porter-Pack/issues/523)
 1. Find your Koikatsu install directory and drag the <a style="font-weight:bold" href="https://github.com/FlailingFog/KK-Blender-Porter-Pack/releases">KKBP exporter</a> into the /bepinex/plugins/ folder
 1. Start Koikatsu and open the Character Maker
 1. You'll see this UI at the top now.